AHartNtkn/Higher-Lambda-Calculus/README.markdown

 ```

 since nat is declared to not be a function, and so doesn't accept arguments.
-One can do the following;
+One can do the following, though;

 ```
 natfun : (A : *) (s : (a : A) .
 A) (z : A) . *
   = (A : *) (s : (a : A) .
 A) (z : A) .
 A

-znat : natfun nat = zero nat
+znatfun : natfun = zero
 ```

 ## Higher Types